 Marieke is a WASH expert and has over 18 years of experience in the WASH sector, with a special interest in small town WASH, participatory strategic planning processes and evidence-based decision making in WASH.

 After graduating as an Irrigation and Water Engineer from Wageningen University, Marieke joined IRC as a Junior Professional Officer (JPO) in 2003.
 Within the JPO programme, she was stationed with the NGO Forum in Bangladesh and with the TREND Group in Ghana.
-During both postings, she supported the host organisation in internal and sector wide knowledge management activities and in activities related to thematic areas within her field of interest (especially cost recovery and financing, scaling-up rural water supply, and localised IWRM).
+In 2006, she joined the IRC team in the Netherlands.

 Since then, she has led and participated in (action) research studies in Ghana, Ethiopia, Uganda, Bangladesh and Zimbabwe on issues like monitoring sustainable WASH service provision, small town water supply, Integrated Urban Water Management (IUWM), multiple-use water services, and cost recovery and financing.